less-hub/less-Pokemulator/README.md

 * Thanks to Gosu for his awesome graphic library.
 * Thanks to Gallantyl U-Seigel for all houses tiles.
 * Thanks to https://www.dragonflycave.com/resources/ for sprites.
+* Thanks to Chae for trees and mountains